Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics: Introduction

 Nevertheless, the Mabuchi functional $\cM$ was proved to be convex and continuous along a $\cC^{1,\bar 1}$-geodesic, by the work of Berman-Berndtsson (\cite{BB}) and also Chen-Li-P\u aun (\cite{CLP}).
 Then people try to ask the question if the Mabuchi functional is also strictly convex along such a geodesic.

-If we allow that the boundary of $\cG$ has merely $\cC^{1,\bar 1}$-regularities, then the answer is negative due to the example of Berman (\cite{Ber}).
-On the other hand, the answer is affirmative (\cite{LL}), when $\cG$ is connecting with two non-degenerate energy minimizers of $\cM$.
-In fact, the boundary of $\cG$ must be smooth in the later case by the work of He-Zeng (\cite{HZ}).
-Therefore, a geodesic $\cG$ will always be assumed to have $\cC^{1,\bar 1}$-regularities and its boundary belongs to the space $\cH$ through out this paper.
+If the boundary of a geodesic segment $\cG$ has merely $\cC^{1,\bar 1}$-regularities, then the answer is negative due to the example of Berman (\cite{Ber}).
+However, the situation becomes very different if we require a stronger condition on the boundary regularities of $\cG$.
+The answer is affirmative (\cite{LL}), when $\cG$ is connecting with two non-degenerate energy minimizers of $\cM$.
+According to the work of He-Zeng (\cite{HZ}), the boundary of $\cG$ is actually smooth in this case.
+Another example is on a toric K\"ahler manifold.
+Then it is well known that a geodesic segment must be smooth and non-degenerate if it is boundary is.
+In these two examples, the strict convexity of $\cM$ follows from the smoothness of the boundary of the geodesic.
+For this reason, we always assume that the boundary of a geodesic $\cG$ belongs to the space $\cH_{[\omega]}$ through out this paper.

-In order to circumvent the difficulties arising from a $\cC^{1,\bar 1}$-geodesic $\cG$, we are appealing to using the so called $\ep$-geodesic $\cG_{\ep}$ instead (\cite{C00}).
-The $\ep$-geodesic $\cG_{\ep}$ is a sequence of smooth approximation of $\cG$, satisfying some non-homogenous complex Monge-Amp\`ere equation.
-This is easier to handle in the practical computation, and we have proved in (\cite{CLP}) that the Mabuchi functional is \emph{almost convex} along the $\ep$-geodesic.
+In order to circumvent the difficulties arising from a $\cC^{1,\bar 1}$-geodesic $\cG$, we are appealing to using the so called $\ep$-geodesic $\cG_{\ep}$ (\cite{C00}).
+The $\ep$-geodesic $\cG_{\ep}$ is a sequence of smooth approximation of $\cG$, satisfying a non-homogenous complex Monge-Amp\`ere equation (see equation (\ref{int-001})).
+In fact, we have proved in (\cite{CLP}) that the Mabuchi functional is \emph{almost convex} along the $\ep$-geodesic.